-The Digital Control Unit, order code DCU-BTD, $61 will attempt to collect data at the same rate as the experiment sampling rate.
+The Digital Control Unit (DCU-BTD) will attempt to collect data at the same rate as the experiment sampling rate.
 However, it is possible to sample faster than the DCU can respond to an event that should trigger a response.

 We conducted several tests using a square wave signal generated at different frequencies and triggering a DCU line based on the voltage from the generator being greater than 0V.
 The maximum sampling rate that reliably detected and responded to a signal was (approximately) 15 samples per second.